BlairLAdams/RPi5/mkdocs/docs/warehouse/TieredAnalytics.md

 Each layer in this architecture has its own ideal update frequency — based on its users, purpose, and technical requirements.

 **Bronze – Frequent or Real-Time**
 This layer ingests raw data as it arrives.
-SCADA readings, sensor logs, and CSV exports should be written to Bronze as frequently as needed — often every few minutes or hourly — to preserve completeness and support real-time models.
+SCADA readings, sensor logs, and CSV exports should be written to Bronze as frequently as needed, often every few minutes or hourly, to preserve completeness and support real-time models.

 **Silver – Hourly to Daily**
 Silver should be updated thoughtfully.
 It serves users exploring trends or diagnosing recent events.
 Updates every hour or once daily are typically sufficient.
 This timing avoids propagating unvalidated data and gives time for QA processes to catch issues.